 Freight Claims Guide

-Every now and then packages are delivered looking like they fell off a truck or entered a boxing match during transit.
-Or, a package may be missing in action.
-Accidents happen and third-party freight carriers are bound to make them.
 When this does happen, it is important to have a team that is educated on best practices for handling damaged freight and filing claims.
 I.D.
-Images is here to equip and support your team should they ever experience damaged, delayed or lost freight.
+Images is here to help equip and support your team should they ever experience damaged, delayed, or lost freight.

 What kinds of freight claims are there?